sososkxksodkd/Amogus/README.md

         ToggleHover(true)

         --// 1.
 QUEST CHECK
-        if RyuConfig.AutoQuest and RyuConfig.TargetNPC and RyuConfig.TargetNPC ~= "" then
+        if RyuConfig.TargetNPC and RyuConfig.TargetNPC ~= "" then
             if not CheckQuestActive() then
                 FetchQuest()
                 continue
             end
         end